viggy28/viggy28.dev/content/TIL/encoding-misc.md

 `psql` If both standard input and standard output are a terminal, then psql sets the client encoding to “auto”, which will detect the appropriate client encoding from the locale settings (LC_CTYPE environment variable on Unix systems).
 If this doesn't work out as expected, the client encoding can be overridden using the environment variable PGCLIENTENCODING. ref https://www.postgresql.org/docs/current/app-psql.html#AEN88713

 There is also `locale` executable.

+UTF-32 stores four bytes.
+It does waste a lot of memory.
+So UTF-8 is a better one.
+Go, uses UTF-8